 Modern parents are rarely accused of spending too little time with their kids.
 According to the Pew Research Center, today’s dads and moms log more hours with their children than they did in the 1960s (yes, even working moms, despite all that guilt).

 So here's a challenge to set aside the to-do list and plan some pure fun time with your kids.
-Try one or all of these ten old- and new-school ideas for outings around the Sound, which work as well for one-on-one time as family dates.
+Try one or all of these 10 old- and new-school ideas for outings around the Sound, which are awesome for for one-on-one time and work as family dates as well.
 Blast off!

 1. Try a new film spot

-Families with older kids should check out the Cinerama, the famous Paul Allen–owned theater in Belltown that just underwent another renovation and boasts rotating lobby exhibits (Star Wars costumes!), reserved seating and cool concessions.
+Families with older kids should check out the Cinerama, which boasts rotating lobby exhibits (Star Wars costumes!), reserved seating and cool concessions.
 More fun flick picks include Pacific Science Center IMAX shows; Seattle’s Central Cinema (try Cartoon Happy Hour on Thursdays); Mommy & Me screenings on Thursday mornings at luxe Lincoln Square Cinemas; or the charming Tacoma Grand Cinema, which offers a classic movie series on Tuesday nights and a free Family Flick on the third Saturday of each month.

 2. Take a break (dance)

 If you’ve got kids ages 2–6 who love to spin and hop on the kitchen floor, this one’s a no-brainer.
 Take your budding b-boy or girl to the exuberant Mini Breaks dance class.
-Organized by “Anna Banana Freeze,” a member of Seattle’s award-winning breakdancing crew Massive Monkees, Mini Breaks takes place in two spots around town.
+Organized by “Anna Banana Freeze,” a member of Seattle’s award-winning breakdancing crew Massive Monkees, Mini Breaks takes place in a few spots around town.
 Parent participation encouraged.

 3. Hit the arcade